canonical/k8s-snap/docs/src/charm/howto/upgrade-minor.md

 ```

 The `refresh` command instructs the juju controller to follow a new
-charm channel related to the kubernetes release and use the new charm
+charm channel related to the Kubernetes release and use the new charm
 revision of the application's channel to upgrade each unit.
 The
-charm code is simultaneously replaced on each unit, then the kubernetes
+charm code is simultaneously replaced on each unit, then the `k8s`
-snap is updated unit-by-unit, finishing with the juju leader unit for the
+snap is updated unit-by-unit, starting with the Juju leader unit for the
 application.
+During the upgrade process, the application status message and the `k8s` leader
+unit message will display the current progress, listing the `k8s` and
+`k8s-worker` units still pending upgrades.
 After the `k8s` charm is upgraded, the application `Version` from `juju status`
 will reflect the updated version of the control-plane nodes making up the cluster.